 With a three thousand kilometre coastline, Ireland clocks up no less than one hundred and nine beaches along a unique and stunning landscape.
 With the contrast of the exposed Wild Atlantic Way in the west with its notorious waves compared to the sheltered coastlines of the east, Ireland offers a vast range of beach retreats to explore this summer.
 We have gathered twenty of our favourite beaches for you to find.
 Now, of course, all we need is for the sun to shine.
 And yet, there is something romantic and authentic about walking a mist-laden beach in the cool summer air.

 The Adventure Beach – Strandhill, County Sligo

 The vibrant and welcoming village of Strandhill sits eight kilometres outside of Sligo and offers much more than the sandy shore to build sandcastles.
-One of the country’s most loved family beaches, it’s one of the best spots to take surfing, bodyboarding, or paddleboarding lessons.
-Or why not rent a kayak and explore the waters a little further.
+One of the country’s most loved family beaches, it’s one of the best spots to take surfing or , bodyboarding lessons.
 And, if a spot of luxury is on the cards, pay a visit to the Voya Seaweed baths along the seafront.

 The Limestone Surround Beach – Whiterocks Beach, County Antrim

 Head north to experience a stunning expanse of limestone cliffs framing the warm and vast stretch of sand at Whiterocks in County Antrim.
 This incredible beach offers long walks and hidden coves at low tide.
 With views of the 13th century Dunluce Castle and the natural stark white limestone rock, this beach is dreamily unique.
 Another popular spot for surfers it’s one to check out.